QuickFastly/NR-wiki/docs/Nova-Regna/CONTRIBUTING.md

 ##### Dates

 Dates should be exclusively written numerically in the YYYY/MM/DD format.
 You may use hyphens as separators as well (YYYY-MM-DD) but the in-world preferred standard is to use slashes.
 If you want to drop the year, the month must still come first (MM/DD).
 The week-day format (W##/DD) is also acceptable if you're into that.
 This world uses the Gregorian calendar, including leap years, but the months and days in this world do not have names.
-You can learn more about the specifics of in-world timekeeping [[Unified Timekeeping Standard (UT)|here]].
+You can learn more about the specifics of in-world timekeeping [[./World/History & Events/Unified Timekeeping Standard (UT)|here]].

 ##### Pronouns